Training-Free Adversarial Robustness in Computational MRI

 \subsection{Mitigation Performance on Adaptive Attacks}

-Recent works suggest that a good performance on iterative optimization-based attacks may not be a good indicator of robustness, as the class of adaptive attacks can jointly deceive the baseline (reconstruction) network and bypass the defense once the attacker is aware of the defense strategy \citep{carlini2017adversarial}.
-Consequently, they have become the standard when evaluating defenses~\citep{tramer2020adaptive}.
+Recent works suggest that a good performance on iterative optimization-based attacks may not be a good indicator of robustness, as the class of adaptive attacks can jointly deceive the baseline (reconstruction) network and bypass the defense once the attacker is aware of the defense strategy \cite{carlini2017adversarial}.
+Consequently, they have become the standard when evaluating defenses~\cite{tramer2020adaptive}.

 To generate adaptive attacks, our mitigation in \Cref{algorithm:attack_mitigation} needs to be incorporated into the attack generation objective \Cref{eq:maxperturb}.
 To simplify the notation, we define our mitigation function based on \Cref{Eq:Mit_loss} as

 which leads to the adaptive attack generation objective:

 where the first term finds a perturbation that fools the baseline, as in \Cref{eq:maxperturb}, while the second term integrates our mitigation.
 Thus, maximizing \Cref{Eq:adaptive_attack} leads to a perturbation ${\bf r}$ that not only misleads the baseline reconstruction, but also maximizes the mitigation loss, resulting in an adaptive attack.